dave-thompson/qmk-modules/switcher/README.md

-## Supercharge your App Switcher & Get More Done
+## Single Key App Switching for your QMK Board

-App switchers tend to use awkward combinations like Cmd+Tab or Alt+Tab.
-Then they'll put a nice feature on a ridiculous key like ***backtick***, which is unlikely to be handy on a custom QMK board.
+By default, app switching uses awkward combinations like **Cmd+Tab** or **Alt+Tab** with power features on ridiculous keys like **backtick**.
+Such keys are rarely handy on a custom QMK board.

-With [Switcher](https://github.com/dave-thompson/qmk-modules/switcher) you can cycle through apps with a single key press, remap favourite features to your home row, and a whole lot more.
+[Switcher](https://github.com/dave-thompson/qmk-modules/switcher) changes everything: cycle through apps with a single key press, map favourite features to the home row, and a whole lot more.

 ## Table of Contents